Mental Health Awareness

 It’s never too early to ask for help if something feels “off”.
 Even if what you are experiencing or feeling falls in a normal range of emotions, it’s always beneficial to have someone to talk to.

-• Carter Express drivers have access to free Teledoc services, which allows you to schedule your physical and mental health appointments wherever you are.
+• Carter Express drivers have access to free Teladoc services, which allows you to schedule your physical and mental health appointments wherever you are.

 • Take advantage of our Carter Express Driver Relations team to discuss what tools and procedures could help reduce driver stress on the road.